kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 The following parameters must be set in the driver configuration file:

-- `client_ip`: IP address of the client machine, should be identical to the one set in `ros_rsi_ethernet.xml`
+- `client_ip`: IP address of the client machine, should be identical to the one set in `rsi_ethernet.xml`
-- `client_port`: port of the real-time communication on the client machine, should be identical to the one set in `ros_rsi_ethernet.xml`
+- `client_port`: port of the real-time communication on the client machine, should be identical to the one set in `rsi_ethernet.xml`

 ##### Runtime parameters